vatpac-technology/sops/docs/aerodromes/classd/jandakot.md

 | South and West     | **TONEG**  |

 !!! note
-    ^ The **ISPET** and **SCARP** SIDs include visual maneuvres when departing Runway 06L is in use.
-The **ISPET** SID also includes a visual maneuvres for aircraft departing Runway 12.
+    ^ The **ISPET** and **SCARP** SIDs include visual manoeuvres when departing Runway 06L is in use.
+The **ISPET** SID also includes a visual manoeuvres for aircraft departing Runway 12.
 When the cloud base is at or below `A007`, the **TONEG** SID should be assigned in lieu of these SIDs when departing an affected runway.

 ## ATIS
 ### Runway Mode Formatting